jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 The A.I. can then use this number to make its move.

-If there is no *almost* winning move, the program needs to make the next best possible best move: the middle, followed by any of the corners, then any remaining available blank cells on the board.
-Besides an immediate winning or losing condition, which is the first thing the A.I. should check for, the fallback optimal moves can be represented in an array 'optimal_moves,' which the A.I. can iterate through for the next best move to make.
+If there is no *almost* winning move, the program needs to make the next best possible move: the middle, followed by any of the corners, then any remaining available blank cells on the board.
+Besides an immediate winning or losing condition, which is the first thing the A.I. should check for, the fallback optimal moves can be represented in an array 'optimal_moves,' which the A.I. can then iterate through to decide the next best move to make.

 ```
 optimal_moves = [5, 1, 3, 7, @game.board.cells.index(" ")]